Brazil national baseball team

 The Brazil national baseball team (Portuguese: Seleção Brasileira de Beisebol) is the national baseball team of Brazil.
 The team represents Brazil in international competitions.
-The team is currently ranked 18th in the world.
+It is currently ranked 22st in the world.

+Team Brazil will compete in the 2026 World Baseball Classic in March 2026.

 Results and fixtures

-The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.
+The following is a list of professional baseball game results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.